ultimate271/notes/tolkien/akallabeth.md

 marvelled at the reek that went up from it, so that the land lay under a cloud for seven days, until slowly it passed into the west.

+### Many men are sacrificed to Melkor in that tower for treason against the king
 Thereafter the fire and smoke went up without ceasing; for the power of Sauron daily increased, and in that temple, with spilling of blood and torment and great wickedness, men made sacrifice to Melkor that he should release them from